jmt86cam/ER_FA-mask-analysis/README.md

 The Jupyter notebook produces csv files which are loaded into R using the R script.
 Packages are listed at the start of the script.
 Load csv files in and use the plotting functions to produce different outputs.

+\### data folder

+Some example masks for input into the notebook and csv files that are the output fro the notebook and input into R are provided.